hyperstack-org/hyperstack/docs/action_cable_quickstart.md

 end
 ```

-#### 7 Setup ActionCable
+#### 6 Setup ActionCable

-If you are already using ActionCable in your app that is fine, as Synchromesh will not interfere with your existing connections.
+If you are already using ActionCable in your app that is fine, as HyperMesh will not interfere with your existing connections.

 Otherwise go through the following steps to setup ActionCable.

-##### 7.1 Add the action_cable.js file
+##### 6.1 Add the action_cable.js file

 Include the `action_cable` js file in your assets